1005 N. Marion St.

 Attorney for Theft Crimes in Pinellas County, FL

-The attorneys at Sammis Law Firm represent clients charged with theft crimes in Pinellas County, FL, including both petit theft, grand theft, and burglary.
+The attorneys at Sammis Law Firm represent clients charged with theft crimes in Pinellas County, FL, including petit theft, grand theft, and burglary.
+Whether you were charged with shoplifting a small item or grand theft involving high-valued property, we can help.

 Our criminal defense attorneys for Pinellas County, FL, also help employers who received a wage theft notice in Pinellas County, FL, related to claims that an employer illegally withheld pay or violated wage deduction laws.

-We understand the standard operating procedures used by law enforcement agencies in Pinellas County, FL. including the Pinellas County Sheriff’s Office and local police departments throughout St. Petersburg, Clearwater, Largo, and Pinellas Park.
+We understand the standard operating procedures used by law enforcement agencies in Pinellas County, FL, including the Pinellas County Sheriff’s Office and local police departments throughout St. Petersburg, Clearwater, Largo, and Pinellas Park.

 Contact us for a free consultation to discuss the charge pending against you, the potential penalties, and the best defenses to fight the case in court.

-Our office is located at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.
+Visit our office at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.

 Call 727-210-7004.